cakephp/docs/en/orm/validation.rst

         // Entity failed validation.
     }

-When building an entity with validation enabled the following things happen:
+When building an entity with validation enabled the following occurs:

 1. The validator object is created.
 2. The ``table`` and ``default`` validation provider are attached.
-3. The named validation method is invoked.
-For example, ``validationDefault``.
+3. The named validation method is invoked (e.g., ``validationDefault``).
 4. The ``Model.buildValidator`` event will be triggered.
 5. Request data will be validated.
-6. Request data will be type cast into types that match the column types.
+6. Request data will be type-cast into types that match the column types.
 7. Errors will be set into the entity.
-8. Valid data will be set into the entity, while fields that failed validation will be left out.
+8. Valid data will be set into the entity, while fields that failed validation will be excluded.

 If you'd like to disable validation when converting request data, set the ``validate`` option to false::